benjamincrozat/content/posts/laravel-array-validation.md

 ## Validate the structure of your array

 You can go a step further to ensure you receive the expected data format by validating the structure of arrays.
-Use the `array` rules and specifies the keys as parameters:
+Use the `array` rules again, but this time, specify the expected keys as a parameter:

 ```php
 $request->validate([